josefs/meta-paper/paper.md

 \end{figure*}

 This section explains most of the implementation of meta-repa.
-Some details, in particular the use of push arrays are explained in section
+Some details, in particular the use of Push arrays are explained in section
 \ref{sec:push}.

 Programs in meta-repa are in fact program generators.
 When meta-repa